 2.22 Equity is the residual of recognised assets minus recognised liabilities.
 It may be subclassified in the statement of financial position.
-For example, in a corporate entity, subclassifications may include funds contributed by shareholders, retained earnings and gains or losses recognised directly in equity.
+For example, in a corporate entity, subclassifications may include funds contributed by shareholders, retained earnings and items of other comprehensive income recognised as a separate component of equity.
+This Standard does not prescribe how, when or if amounts can be transferred between components of equity.